MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-UMConnectivity.md

 ```

 ### -TUILogonAll
-!!!
-Exchange Server 2010

-The TUILogonAll parameter specifies whether to try to connect to all test mailboxes in the current Active Directory site.
-The default setting is $false.
-The accounts that are tested must be generated by calling the New-TestCasConnectivityUser.ps1 script, and the corresponding mailboxes must be UM-enabled.
-Otherwise, no action will be taken.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The TUILogonAll parameter specifies whether to try to connect to all test mailboxes in the current Active Directory site.
 The default setting is $false.
 The accounts that are tested must be generated by calling the New-TestCasConnectivityUser.ps1 script, and the corresponding mailboxes must be UM-enabled.
 Otherwise, no action is taken.

 ```yaml
 Type: $true | $false